 Wang Fu (Mimóza) Chinese Restaurant

 Selecting the winning combination from the hundred or so options can be overwhelming.
-The popular and safer choices for Westerners are the classic shaved mutton (a staple of hot pot), shrimps, squids, fish balls, different types of tofu, shiitake (or other types of mushroom), lotus root, napa cabbage, and bok choy.
-The default broth at Wang Fu comes in a split pot with a light, unremarkable chicken broth and a somewhat spicier version enhanced with chili paste and chili oil (don't think Sichuan-type fiery heat though).
-Towards the end of the meal the broth becomes a rich, flavorful soup from from adopting the tastes of all the ingredients that were in it.
-Those feeling brave to experiment with offal should try the pork blood, which goes surprisingly well with the peanut-based dipping sauce.

-Wang Fu (Mimóza) Chinese Restaurant

-Selecting the winning combination from the hundred or so options can be overwhelming.
 The popular and safer choices for first-timers are the classic shaved mutton (a staple of hot pot), shrimp, squid, fish ball, different types of tofu, shiitake (or other types of mushroom), lotus root, napa cabbage, and bok choy.
 If you like to experiment, also get the pork blood, which goes well with the peanut-based dipping sauce.